Ford EcoBoost engines: what are they and should you buy one?

 Ford now offers a new variation of its turbocharged 1.0-litre EcoBoost petrol engine fitted with mild-hybrid electrical assistance.
 It’s available in both 123bhp and 153bhp power outputs across the Fiesta, Puma, Focus and Focus Active model ranges.

-The system uses a belt-driven starter-generator system, which harvests the energy normally lost during braking and coasting into a small battery.
+Combining the 1.0-litre internal combustion engine (ICE) with an electric motor, the system uses a belt-driven starter-generator system, which harvests the energy normally lost during braking and coasting into a small battery - known as regenerative braking.
 The recuperated energy is then used to improve the efficiency of the stop-start system, and provides a boost in power to help take the strain off the petrol engine during normal driving and under acceleration.
 The result is a small improvement in fuel economy and lower emissions.

 Are there any known EcoBoost problems?

-The EcoBoost tech has now been fitted to millions of engines, and is really pretty mainstream technology, which means it’s well run-in – there’s certainly no reason to fear undue breakdown or reliability issues.
+The first three-cylinder 1.0-litre EcoBoost was born in 2012 and made its debut under the bonnet of the Ford Focus.
+This means the carmaker has had years to perfect the technology, which has now been fitted to millions of engines.
+It’s pretty mainstream technology at this point, which means it’s well run-in – there’s certainly no reason to fear undue breakdown or reliability issues.

 A couple of high profile recalls for EcoBoost cars issued in 2018 may sound alarm bells, but the truth is the faults were not specifically related to the EcoBoost tech.
 A Focus 1.0-litre EcoBoost recall referred to a nylon pipe potentially overheating in the cooling system, while a potentially more serious fault in the cylinder head of 1.6-litre EcoBoost engines again isn’t directly related to EcoBoost tech.

-One potential issue facing buyers looking at EcoBoost cars for sale is that fuel economy figures in the real world can be some way off those quoted.
-The turbochargers deliver punchy performance, but if you’re tempted to use that performance often it’s understandable that the EcoBoost fuel economy advantages start to disappear.
+One potential issue facing buyers looking to make the switch to an EcoBoost car is that the quoted fuel economy figures in the real world can vary.
+The turbocharger on an EcoBoost engine delivers punchy performance and if you’re tempted to use that performance often, the fuel economy advantages will start to disappear.

 Do you want to know how the EcoBoost engine compares to its rivals?
 Read our list of the most economical family cars to buy.